kubo/snzip/README.md

     snzip file.tar

-Compressed file name is 'file.tar.snz' and the original file is deleted.
+Compressed file name is 'file.tar.sz' and the original file is deleted.
 Timestamp, mode and permissions are not changed as possible as it can.

-The file format is SNZ.
+The file format is [framing-format][].
 You need to add an option '-t snappy-java' or '-t snappy-in-java' to use other formats.

     snzip -t snappy-java file.tar